ezsystems/commerce-documentation/docs/api/field_type_reference/sesexternaldata.md

 </services>
 ```

-## Handling of sesexternaldata in eZ DataProvider
+## Handling of `sesexternaldata` in the content model data provider

-#### Adding new field in the product class
+### Adding a new field in the Product Content Type

-It is possible to extend the product class by the sesexternaldata type.
+You can extend the Product Content Type with the `sesexternaldata` Field.

 ![](../img/additional_ez_fieldtypes_3.png)

-#### Connecting to the external storage
+### Connecting to the external storage

-If the table ses\_externaldata is filled properly with the data, it is possible to create the connection in eZ with appropriate product by typing the SKU.
+If the `ses_externaldata` table is filled properly with the data, you can create the connection with the appropriate product by typing the SKU.

 ![](../img/additional_ez_fieldtypes_4.png)

 ![](../img/additional_ez_fieldtypes_5.png)

-#### Handling the fetched data
+### Handling the fetched data

-The data from sesexternaldata is converted in the shop and an array of [FieldTypes](../fields_for_ecommerce_data/fields_for_ecommerce_data.md) or simple types is returned
+The data from `sesexternaldata` is converted in the shop and an array of [Field Types](../fields_for_ecommerce_data/fields_for_ecommerce_data.md) or simple types is returned.

 ![](../img/additional_ez_fieldtypes_6.png)